What is 'Private Fostering'?

 In order to help us safeguard the welfare of potentially vulnerable children we ask all professionals working with children and young people to ensure they are aware of private fostering.
 We also ask professionals to help us by informing carers and parents involved in private fostering arrangements of their responsibilities.

-If you are aware of any private fostering arrangements please inform us, or encourage the carers or parents involved to do so, as soon as possible.
+If you are aware of any private fostering arrangements please inform the local authority, or encourage the carers or parents involved to do so, as soon as possible.